LAStools/LAStools/bin/lasground_README.txt

   elevations are zeroed).
 Alternatively these files can be skipped with the command-line option '-skip_files'.

-  Please license from martin@rapidlasso.com to use lasground commercially.
+  Please license from info@rapidlasso.de to use lasground commercially.
 Please note that the unlicensed version will set intensity, gps_time, user data, and point source ID to zero, slightly change the LAS point order, and randomly add a tiny